Mmaz1988/xle-glueworkbench-interface/README.md

 XLE+Glue is distributed under the terms of the GNU General Public License version 3 (http://www.gnu.org/licenses/).

-# Relevant content

-- `gpl-3.0.txt`:
-A copy of GNU GPL 3 licence
-- `Manual_for_XLE_Glue_system.pdf`:
-A detailed description of the system expanding on this README
-- `src/glue.tcl`:
-Adds XLE+Glue functionality to XLE; serves as interface for XLE, Prolog and Java
-- `src/extract_analysis.pl`:
-Part of the system that extracts and rewrites glue premises from AVMs into strings
-- `src/premises.pl`:
-Part of the system that extracts and rewrites glue premises from AVMs into strings
-- `src/transfer_glue_premises.pl`:
-Part of the system that extracts and rewrites glue premises from AVMs into strings
-- `src/boxer/alphaConversionDRT.pl`:
-Part of the Boxer system used to provide DRT mode
-- `src/boxer/betaConversionDRT.pl`:
-Part of the Boxer system used to provide DRT mode
-- `src/boxer/errors.pl`:
-Part of the Boxer system used to provide DRT mode
-- `src/boxer/mergeDRT.pl`:
-Part of the Boxer system used to provide DRT mode
-- `src/boxer/printDrs.pl`:
-Part of the Boxer system used to provide DRT mode
-- `elisp/backquote-region.el`:
-An emacs module aimed at making it easier to format strings for use with XLE+Glue (see the description in the manual)
-- `xlerc`:
-For loading the grammar and setting up environment variables for the semantic system
-- `grammars/glue-basic.lfg`:
-A sample grammar that encodes glue premises in the f-structure
-- `grammars/glue-basic-semstr.lfg`:
-A sample grammar that encodes glue premises in the s-structure
-- `grammars/glue-basic-semparser.lfg`:
-A sample grammar that makes use of the semantic parser functionality of the GSWB
-- `grammars/glue-basic-flat-encoding.lfg`:
-A sample grammar that uses the alternative string-based, flat encoding of glue premises (in the f-structure)
-- `grammars_concept/glue-basic-semparser_ND.lfg`:
-A proof-of-concept grammar that uses the semantic parser functionality of the GSWB to derive semantic representations based on Neo-Davidsonian event semantics
-- `grammars_concept/glue-basic-drt.lfg`:
-A proof-of-concept grammar that uses the Prolog-mode of the GSWB to produce semantic representations based on Boxer-style lambda-DRT.
-- `testfile.lfg`:
-A small testsuite

 # Requirements

 Download (clone) this repository to your computer.
 Once all the requirements listed below are met, run the XLE from the repository folder.